krsanky/greplin-challenge/README.md

 # [The Greplin Programming Challenge](http://challenge.greplin.com/)

-I found the "The Greplin Programming Challenge" from reddit/programming, and really enjoyed solving it in python.
+I found the [The Greplin Programming Challenge](http://challenge.greplin.com/) from reddit/programming, and really enjoyed solving it in python.

 I decided it was a good practical way to get me to learn